AlmazaJ/AssurityTest/README.md

 Run Test

 	1. Import or clone repository in your IDE
-	2. Select the test file ./src/test/java/utilities/CategoryMainTest and Run
+	2. Select the test file ./src/test/java/utilities/CategoryMainTest and run the script